 The Wrap-around Handle

 In terms of controlling the hedge trimmer, the wrap-around handle comes in handy.
-It makes the user have the best comfort and control so that handling the hedge trimmer is a lot easier.
+It makes the user the best comfort and control so that handling the hedge trimmer is a lot easier.

 Because of the handle functionality, we also find it easy to do both vertical and horizontal trimming.
 This is a nice addition to the overall functionality of a hedge trimmer.